Perhaps one

 problems is necessary.
 In the same

-light, a young horse’s airway is in a constant state of change, and normal
+light, a young horse’s airway is in a constant state of change,

 throat deviations do not equate to lower performance on the racetrack.